 Psychomotor agitation can be distressing for people who experience it and may also cause concern to others around them.

-- unable to sit still
+- inability to sit still

-- unable to relieve tension
+- inability to relieve tension

 - pace around a room